TANYA'S

 Urinalysis

-You can read about urinalysis in more detail on the What Do All Those Test Results Mean? page.
+You can read about urinalysis in more detail in the Diagnosis chapter.

 Ultrasound

-Sometimes vets want to run an ultrasound of a cat's kidneys.
-This can be helpful if a cat has larger than expected kidneys (which may indicate cancer, a blockage of some kind or a genetic disease known as PKD), or if you suspect a kidney infection.
-However, in many if not most cases of CRF, an ultrasound merely confirms that a cat has CRF and adds nothing to the overall treatment plan.
+Sometimes vets want to perform an ultrasound of a cat's kidneys.
+This is not invasive and can be helpful if a cat has larger than expected kidneys (which may indicate cancer, a blockage of some kind or a genetic disease known as PKD), or if you suspect a kidney infection or kidney stones.
+Otherwise an ultrasound will usually simply confirm that a cat has CKD and adds nothing to the overall treatment plan.
 If this is the case for your cat, it is probably worth passing on an ultrasound and saving your money.

-You can read about ultrasound in more detail on the What Do All Those Test Results Mean? page.
+You can read about ultrasound in more detail in the Diagnosis chapter.

-There are a number of other tests which are occasionally offered, and you can find more information about them on the What Do All Those Test Results Mean? page.
+There are a number of other tests which are occasionally offered, and you can find more information about them in the Diagnosis chapter.

 So Just How Sick is My Cat?

-The word "failure" in CRF also terrifies most people when they first hear it, but in fact the word "chronic" is what matters.
-This means that in most cases, CRF is a progressive disease, and therefore death is not necessarily imminent.
+1. The word "chronic" is what matters.
+This means that in most cases, CKD is a progressive disease, and therefore death is not necessarily imminent.
+And chronic is usually treatable!

 Cat in Crisis: Crashing

-Many cats who are diagnosed with CRF are in crisis (known as "crashing") because of dehydration.
-CRF cats tend to urinate more as their kidneys deteriorate.
-The cat then drinks more to compensate for the increased urination, but eventually s/he can no longer drink enough to keep up with the fluid lost from dehydration, and s/he crashes.
+Many cats who are diagnosed with CKD are in crisis (known as "crashing"), often because of severe dehydration.
+CKD cats tend to urinate more as their kidneys deteriorate.
+They then drink more to compensate for the increased urination, but eventually they can no longer drink enough to keep up with the fluid lost from dehydration, and they crash.

-Before you go to the vet, here are some of the signs you may see:
+Before you go to the vet (which you should do as soon as possible if you think your cat is crashing), here are some of the signs you may see:

-• the cat will often be unable to get comfortable and may lie in the meatloaf position (a bit like a Sphinx; click for photo);
+• the cat will often be unable to get comfortable and may lie in the meatloaf position;

 • you may notice a bad breath smell, and your cat may also have a generally strong body odour;